csc-training/hip-programming/streams/03-streams-asyncmemcpy/README.md

 # Using asynchronous memory copies for multiple streams

+Previously, kernels were launched concurrently in separate HIP streams, but memory copies back to the host were still blocking.

 This exercise builds upon the previous stream concurrency exercise, by adding asynchronous memory copies from device to host.